Skip to content

 Pricing Details

-Custom pricing — no published rate card.
+Custom pricing, no published rate card.
 Bespoke quotes are built on turnover, average transaction value, sales channel and sector.
-For gaming and other high-risk verticals, card processing typically lands 1.5-3.5% all-in with 5-10% rolling reserve held for 6 months and FX markup of 1-2%.
-Documented contract specifics that surface in the long-form: £50/month 'risk premium' fee for sectors such as Forex or Crypto, £500-£1,000/month additional fees for merchants exceeding chargeback or fraud thresholds, monthly minimums and authorisation/PCI fees on top of card rates.
-The big procurement item: the standard contract is 12 months with auto-renewal and requires 180 days written cancellation notice before the end of the current term.
-Most peers run 60-90 day notice.
+For gaming and other high-risk verticals, card processing typically lands 1.5-3.5% all-in with a 5-10% rolling reserve held for 6 months and FX markup of 1-2%.
+Documented contract specifics that surface in the long-form include a £50/month 'risk premium' fee for sectors such as Forex or Crypto, £500-£1,000/month additional fees for merchants exceeding chargeback or fraud thresholds, plus monthly minimums and authorisation/PCI fees on top of card rates.
+The big procurement item is that the standard contract is 12 months with auto-renewal and requires 180 days written cancellation notice before the end of the current term, where most peers run 60-90 day notice.
 On $500k/month gaming volume, expect $9,000-$17,000/month in total fees before reserve capital impact.
-Solidgate publishes 0.3-0.8% + acquiring as a benchmark.
-Nuvei runs 1.5-3.5% with comparable reserve. emerchantpay sits in similar territory but without the four-scheme principal advantage.
+Corefy publishes 0.2-0.7% routing fees as a transparent benchmark, Nuvei runs 1.5-3.5% with comparable reserve, and emerchantpay sits in similar territory but without the four-scheme principal advantage.
 May 2026.

 Speed & Settlement